eclipse-iceoryx/iceoryx/doc/installation-guide.md

 ## Build with the build script

 As an alternative we provide our build-test script which we use to integrate iceoryx into our infrastructure.
+The intention of the script is to more thanjust building with iceoryx.
+This is for doing a code coverage scan or for using the adress-sanitizer.
-This currently only works for Linux and QNX.
+The script currently only works for Linux and QNX, it is planned to offer a multi-platform solution.

  1. Clone the repository
     ```